MAX Orange Line (TriMet): Early proposals to Clackamas County

-In 1975, a task force of Governor Tom McCall and the Columbia Region Association of Governments (CRAG) proposed a network of "transitways" between Portland and its suburbs following calls to transfer federal assistance funds from the canceled Mount Hood Freeway project to other transportation projects in the region.
-The proposal primarily envisioned a busway concept, but also considered a light rail alternative, particularly for the corridor between Portland and Oregon City in Clackamas County.
+In 1975, a task force of Governor Tom McCall and the Columbia Region Association of Governments (CRAG) proposed a network of "transitways" between Portland and its suburbs amid efforts to transfer federal assistance funds from the canceled Mount Hood Freeway project.
+They primarily envisioned busways, but also considered light rail, particularly for the corridor between Portland and Oregon City in Clackamas County.
 Amid pressure to identify a use for the transfer money, as stipulated by a provision in the Federal Aid Highway Act of 1973, CRAG prioritized redeveloping the Banfield Transitway, a segment of I-84 connecting I-5 in downtown Portland east to I-205, and put the Oregon City corridor on hold.
 In November of that year, regional transit agency TriMet lost its option to purchase used PCC streetcars from Toronto, which it had hoped to use on the proposed Portland–Oregon City line, after the Toronto Transit Commission declined to renew TriMet's hold.
 The Banfield Transitway received the transfer funds, and despite efforts from the Oregon Department of Transportation to build a busway, a light rail line was built.
 The first segment of the Metropolitan Area Express (MAX) opened between Gresham and Portland on September 5, 1986.

 Several months before the inauguration of MAX, Metro, which replaced CRAG in 1979, revisited light rail plans for the Oregon City corridor via McLoughlin Boulevard, as well as proposed converting the partially realized I-205 busway into another light rail line.
 By that time, however, TriMet had already begun planning for the formally designated "Westside Corridor" in Washington County.
 Noting that federal funds could only be spent on one project at a time, Metro's Joint Policy Advisory Committee on Transportation (JPACT) made the I-205 corridor their next priority after the Westside project and the McLoughlin Boulevard corridor third priority.
 Clackamas County officials went on to dispute the federal money, including $17 million in excess funds that had been allocated to the I-205 busway.
 To settle the issue, Metro released a regional transportation plan (RTP) that reasserted the Westside Corridor's priority in January 1989.